Skip to content

 Q. How many dogs will be staying with you while my dog is there?

-A: While many kennels and boarding facilities keep as many as hundreds of dogs at a time (generally warehoused in crates, cages/kennels), we have a maximum overnight capacity of 30 dogs.
-More importantly, we have at least one staff member for each 15 dogs at all times, and we usually have more than 1 person for every 15 dogs.
-Keep in mind that we are also a family home, so there are other non-staff humans (aka our kids, other family members, and friends) who frequently like to dote on our boarding/daycare dogs.
+A: While many kennels and boarding facilities keep as many as hundreds of dogs at a time (generally warehoused in crates, cages/kennels), we have a maximum capacity of 60 dogs, but usually don’t come close to this number.
+On a square-foot basis, be have the fewest number of dogs in Montgomery County.
+With five large separate outdoor yards, and multiple indoor accommodations, we can easily separate the dogs into small groups, each with lot’s of space to run and play.
+We have at least one staff member for each 15 dogs at all times, and we usually have more than 1 person for every 15 dogs.
+Keep in mind that we are also a family home, so there are other non-staff humans (aka our kids, other family members, and friends) who frequently like to dote on the dogs under our care.

 Q: What happens if my dog gets hurt or sick?
 What vet will you take him/her to?